-- The following parts of the control panel are used when programming: - the key switch is used to switch the machine to the programming position - 13 press button switches which are used only for programming - the numeric keys which are used to enter different program data - °C/°F press button to select the temperature scale - display window where the programming is controlled with the aid of questions and selections.
+The following parts of the control panel are used when programming:

+- the key switch which is used to switch the machine to the programming position. - 13 push button switches which are used only for programming. - · the numeric keys which are used to enter different program data - °C/°F press button to select the temperature scale (°Celsius/°Fahrenheit) - display window where the programming steps are controlled with the aid of questions and selections.